SASSY BALD EAGLE CHICKS: NOT BALD AT ALL BUT

 June 20, 1782

-The bald eagle was officially
+The bald eagle becomes officially

 founding fathers at the Second Continental Congress.